andyrutkowskiucla/muralsofTEMPLATE/README.md

 This repository provides a basic template for building your own website for documenting murals.
-After you have forked this repo make sure to switch to gh-pages for your source.
+After you have forked this repo make sure to switch to gh-pages as your source in the settings.

 Basically this contains the structure for creating and maintaining a simple website as well as files and other content for a project.
 To customize this for your own needs you can edit the following files: